K-1 (Fiancé) Visa Guide

 Be sure not to give the CBP officer any reason to doubt that you are not going to get married or that you actually are planning on overstaying your visa without filing for an adjustment of status.

 Upon arriving in the U.S, the U.S. citizen (sponsor) and the K-1 visa holder must get married within 90 days to retain their K-1 status.
 After marriage, the applicant can file an adjustment of status to get a green card.
-Click here to learn more about filing an Adjustment of Status.
+Click here to see how to go from K-1 Visa to Adjustment of Status.